And, why Orange Marketing recommends Hubspot 100% over any other website CMS.

 Ah, the wonders of SEO.
 WordPress also relies on plugins to simplify SEO, with Yoast being a popular choice.
 While some SEO plugins come at a cost, others are available for free.
 However, the more plugins you add, the more you have to manage and potentially spend on software expenses.

-CMS Hub includes on-page SEO tools built-in to the blog, landing pages, and website pages.
+HubSpot CMS includes on-page SEO tools built-in to the blog, landing pages, and website pages.
 The “Optimize” feature on any HubSpot page will give you immediate feedback on what is necessary to make your page SEO optimized.
 And this tab's functionality is being updated regularly, whenever Google whimsically changes its search rules.

 Relying on a WordPress website for your marketing strategy means dealing with a complex tech stack.
 From hosting to SSL, CDN to CRM, and everything in between, this stack of tools requires constant maintenance and updates.
 It's like being trapped in an IT prison, where marketers have to rely on technical experts to keep everything running smoothly.
 This can be incredibly frustrating and time-consuming.

-Ah, HubSpot CMS, the Swiss Army knife of content management systems—if Swiss Army knives also served you espresso and filed your taxes.
+Meanwhile, HubSpot CMS is the Swiss Army knife of content management systems—if Swiss Army knives also served you espresso and filed your taxes.
 Look, if you're still fiddling with a patchwork of separate tools for your website, marketing, and analytics, it's time to join us in the 21st century.
 HubSpot CMS is like the cool kid in school that everyone wants to hang out with: it's smart, good-looking, and incredibly talented.
 You want drag-and-drop editing?
 Check.
 SEO tips that are actually useful?
 Double-check.
 Analytics that don't require a Ph.D. to understand?
 Oh, you bet.

-We have stopped supporting WordPress.
+We have stopped supporting WordPress

-Hubspot wrote their own “Hubspot vs. Wordpress” web page.
+Well, mostly.
+HubSpot wrote their own “HubSpot vs. WordPress” web page.
 But honestly, they were very polite and P.C. regarding the things that make us so frustrated with WordPress.
 HubSpot has to play nice in the sandbox because many of its partners support WordPress.
 After all WordPress’ market share is 37% of all websites.
 What argument is used to get clients to build websites in WordPress?
 "455 million websites can't be wrong."
 Seriously.
 Was that also the justification to keep mainframes?